beartype/beartype/doc/src/faq.rst

 The procedural :func:`beartype.door.is_bearable` function narrows the type of the passed object (which can be *anything*) to the passed type hint (which can be *any* type).
-Both soft-guarantee runtime performance on the order of less than 1µs (i.e., less than one millionth of a second), preserving runtime performance and your personal sanity.
+Both guarantee runtime performance on the order of less than 1µs (i.e., less than one millionth of a second), preserving runtime performance and money bags.

 .. note::

    Sadly, the object-oriented :meth:`beartype.door.TypeHint.is_bearable` method does *not* support `type narrowing`_.
 Only :func:`beartype.door.is_bearable` supports `type narrowing`_.
 Why?
 Deficiencies in :pep:`647` beyond the control of :mod:`beartype`.
 It's not our fault.
-Would @leycec_ lie publicly in online documentation just to make :mod:`beartype` look better!?
-Surely!
+Would `@leycec`_ lie publicly in online documentation just to make his questionable coding style superficially look better!?!
+Surely! ``</shifty_goggle_eyes>``
-   ``</shifty_goggle_eyes>``

-Calling :func:`beartype.door.is_bearable` in your code enables beartype to symbiotically eliminate false positives from static type-checkers checking that code, reducing static type-checker chum that went rotten decades ago: e.g.,
+Calling :func:`beartype.door.is_bearable` in your code enables beartype to symbiotically eliminate false positives from static type-checkers checking that code, reducing static type-checker chum that went rotten decades ago:

 .. code-block:: python